stefan-hoeck/idris2-elab-util/src/Doc/Generic6.md

 When we are deriving interface implementations via `Generic`, we do so in a deterministic, predictable manner.
-It should therefore be possible - and desirable! - to at the same time proof that our implementations adhere to the common laws expected for these interfaces.
+It should therefore be possible - and desirable! - to at the same time prove that our implementations adhere to the common laws expected for these interfaces.
 As an example, let's come up with some laws for `Eq`: